Which city is cheaper, San Diego or Austin?

 Both San Diego and Austin are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Austin because of the activities around the city and the natural beauty.
 Also, the beaches, the activities around the city, and the natural beauty are the main draw to San Diego this time of year.

 In the spring, Austin is a little warmer than San Diego.
-Typically, the spring temperatures in Austin in April are around 71°F (22°C), and San Diego is about 62°F (17°C).
+Typically, the spring temperatures in Austin in April average around 71°F (22°C), and San Diego averages at about 62°F (17°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Austin.
 Austin usually receives less sunshine than San Diego during spring.
 Austin gets 209 hours of sunny skies, while San Diego receives 277 hours of full sun in the spring.